Advanced Ceramics Progress (ACERP) .

 The ACERP publishes original full-length researches, short communications, review articles, editorials, spotlight, perspectives, commentaries, lessons learned, scientific analysis, letters, and research educations, which have not been published nor submitted for publication elsewhere following a review system by at least three expert reviewers assigned by the editorial board.
 You are cordially encouraged to use this journal as a means of dissemination of information on the various facets of ceramics and to impart specialized knowledge, quality, and excellence to strengthen the perception of technological resources and needs of the world.
 The ACERP is looking forward to receiving your assistance and cooperation in this regard to develop a worthwhile high quality journal.
 Contributions must be written exclusively in English language.

-The ACERP is quarterly published peer reviewed original research results by the ceramic department at the Institute of Materials and Energy (MERC), Iran with collaboration of Iranian Ceramic Society (ICERS) of Iran that achieved ranking of A from ministry of science, research, and technology of Iran.
+The ACERP is quarterly published peer reviewed original research results by the ceramic department at the Materials and Energy Research Center (MERC), Iran with collaboration of Iranian Ceramic Society (ICERS) of Iran that achieved ranking of A from ministry of science, research, and technology of Iran.
 The journal is disseminated in both print and open-access formats on the website and currently indexed in/by: ISC, SID, and Magiran.

 The open access supports the rights of users to read, download, copy, distribute, print, search, or link to the full texts of these articles provided they are properly acknowledged and cited.